jefftriplett/jefftriplett.github.io/_pages/now.md

 permalink: /now/
 ---

 I'm home in Lawrence, Kansas.
-It's late Summer.
+It's late fall.

 - I work full-time [REVSYS][] as an Engineer and Consultant.
 Some days I write code, train developers, automate systems, secure websites, and manage humans.

-- We are working on [DjangoCon US 2018][].
+- We are working on [DjangoCon US 2019][].

 - I dabble with the Ukulele.

 - After a few year hiatus, I am trail running again.
 Checkout out my [#jeffisrunning](https://twitter.com/search?q=%23jeffisrunning&src=typd) on Twitter.

-- I converted to a [Keto diet][] and lost ~45 lbs before gaining back 15 lbs. and then losing 15 lbs again.
+- I converted to a [Keto diet][] and lost ~45 lbs before gaining back 10 lbs.

 - I have maintained a weekly [personal goals project][] on Github since late 2015.
 I stalled out a bit in 2018, but it's on my radar to automate, and keep going.
+Currently off-track.

-- I have been co-writing articles on [OpenSource.com](https://opensource.com/users/jefftriplett) every month with [Lacey Williams Henschel](https://opensource.com/users/laceynwilliams) for every month in 2018.
+- I have been co-writing articles on [OpenSource.com](https://opensource.com/users/jefftriplett) every month with [Lacey Williams Henschel](https://opensource.com/users/laceynwilliams) for every month(ish) in 2018.

-- I'm attempting to blog more often in 2018.
-I had a goal of blogging once a week in 2017, but I published roughly half of my goal.
+- I'm attempting to blog more often in 2018 after having a great streak in 2017.
+I fell off my goal in August.

 - I am working on several side projects and logging my progress on [wip.chat]https://wip.chat/@jefftriplett) for public accountability.